Pumpapa/minimalmagic/content/Quest/_index.md

 date: 2025-09-10
 categories: ["Quest"]
 ---

+If you like this book, you can buy a PDF at [https://leanpub.com/quest-PumWalters](https://leanpub.com/quest-PumWalters).
+Or send me an email and I can send you the PDF.

 {{<figure `` `/images/Quest/2.jpg` right 65 >}}
 *Copyright* © 2022 Pum Walters
 {{%collapsible `Licensed under the Creative Commons Attribution-ShareAlike 4.0 International:`%}}